Tutorial | Governance basics#

 Filter governable items#

-At the scale of an enterprise, you might have thousands of items you could potentially govern.
+At the scale of an enterprise, you might have thousands of items you could govern.
 Accordingly, it’s worth getting familiar with the search, hiding, and filtering controls at the top of Govern node pages.

 For example, the project you created on the Design node includes a specific tag: govern-training.
 Filter for ungoverned projects with this specific tag.